Earn While You Learn

 • To provide opportunity to as many people as possible, entry into programs is limited to one per individual

-• UVA asks for one-year commitment from the time of hire for those we train.
+• UVA requires a one-year commitment from the time of hire for those we train.
 If you are interested in advancing your career after the completion of an entry-level program, UVA offers several advanced programs for employees that have been with the University Medical Center for at least one year.

-For more information on all of our programs, please read below or join one of our information sessions.
+For more information on all of our programs, please read below or join one of our information sessions listed at the top of the webpage.

 • Emergency Medical Technician (EMT)